runningman84/home-assistant-apps/README.md

 LightSaver
 ============

 This app controls the lights based on motion sensors, sun elevation, illumination level and some global control settings.
-Tt saves energy by switching lights off.
+It saves energy by switching lights off.

 Key | Description | Default
 ------------ | ------------- | -------------